eflautt/ga-data-science/contributing.md

 $ git checkout -b exploratory-data-analysis-lesson
 ```

-If submitting a new resource, please also make sure the resources:
+If submitting a new resource, please also make sure to:

-- follow our [styleguide](templates/styleguide.md), with appropriate YAML frontmatter data
+- Follow our [styleguide](templates/styleguide.md), with appropriate YAML frontmatter data
-- are in the standard [lesson](templates/template-lesson-readme.md) and [project](templates/template-project-readme.md) templates
+- Use our standard [lesson](templates/template-lesson-readme.md) and [project](templates/template-project-readme.md) templates.